eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 \
 ![remix deployed contracts panel](./resources/remix_deployed_contracts_panel.png)

 To send an instance of the `store` action to your smart contract you first set the value for its `num` parameter which is of type `uint256` and then click the `store` button.
-If the action has multiple params you have to expand the list of the parameters to see them all and provide values for each of them before clicking the `transact` button.
+If the action has multiple params you have to expand the list of the parameters to see them all, provide values for each of them and then click the `transact` button.

 \
 ![remix deployed contracts panel 2](./resources/remix_deployed_contracts_panel_2.png)